OvidijusParsiunas/condition-inverter/README.md

 | dog = 3, cat = 2 | dog < cat  | false |  dog >= cat | true |

 ## Language Support
 This tool has been designed to support all *modern* progrogramming languages/frameworks.
-This encompasses technologies that have been ranked as the most popular on the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#technology-most-popular-technologies). <br>
+This includes technologies that have been ranked as the most popular on the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#technology-most-popular-technologies). <br>
 As a disclaimer this tool does not currently support query, shell scripting or assembly based languages.

 ## Contributions